tiliv/fm/README.md

 - Chests that contain items
 - Story
 - MULTIPLAYER???
 DO I HAVE YOUR ATTENTION?
 Let me know.
+- It's not lost on me that for as many buttons as there are to push, it might map to a controller without hassle.
+- I 'unno the first thing about talking to a TI calculator on modern hardware anymore, but it would be funny if I could push these game screens to the device and you use the calc hardware for the OG tactile experience.
+The calculator has enough buttons on offer that it can switch between active screens.

 ## Game
 There are 3 displays, and all are active at all times, and have their own select/cancel mechanisms: